 No cars are required.
 Given the small size of the town, we recommend that you do not rent a car.
 Bring hiking boots, warm clothes, rain gear, and a backpack, since Telluride is surrounded by beautiful mountains.

 Unless otherwise arranged with one of the organizers, we expect participants to stay for the entire duration of this three week workshop.

 ------ FINANCIAL ARRANGEMENTS: ------

 Notification of acceptances will be mailed out around the end of March 2011.
 The Workshop covers all your accommodations and facilities costs.
 You are responsible for your own travel to the Workshop.
 For expenses not covered by federal funds, a Workshop registration fee is required.
 The fee is $600 per participant, however, due to the difference in travel cost, we offer a discount to participants outside of the US, Canada and Mexico.
 European registration fees will be reduced to $350; non-US/non-European registration fees will be reduced to $200.
 The cost of a shared condominium will be covered for all academic participants but upgrades to a private room will cost extra.
 Participants from National Laboratories and Industry are expected to pay for these condominiums.

 ------ HOW TO APPLY: -------

 Applicants should be at the level of graduate students or above (i.e. postdoctoral fellows, faculty, research and engineering staff and the equivalent positions in industry and national laboratories).
 We actively encourage women and minority candidates to apply.

-Anyone interested in proposing specific projects should contact the appropriate topic leaders directly.
+Anyone interested in proposing or discussing specific projects should contact the appropriate topic leaders directly.